grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 When the page with the `docs/shared` shortcode includes a shared page from the same project, you should use version substitution syntax for the `version` parameter.
 This ensures that the `docs/shared` shortcode includes the page from the same version as the page the shortcode is in.

+Otherwise, you should use a version appropriate for your documentation.
+Use version substitution syntax and set the desired version in cascading front matter in your project's root `_index.md` file.

 ### Examples

 The following shortcode inserts the content from the `oauth2-block.md` file.